National Insurance Numbers (NINOs): Registration of a new NINO: Legislation

 Section 19 also applies to any other person included in the claim (partner, for example).
 In all cases the individual must be able to prove that they are who they say they are.
 If they are unable to do this to DWP’s satisfaction, they will not be entitled to claim or receive benefit and so will not need a NINO

-Regulation 5 of Tax Credits (Claims and Notifications) Regulations 2002 requires a person who is claiming tax credits to provide the Inland Revenue (now HMRC) with a statement of their NINO.
+Regulation 5 of Tax Credits (Claims and Notifications) Regulations 2002 requires a person who is claiming tax credits to provide the HMRC with their NINO.